Our rating: (4.5/5)

 Good/Excellent (4.3/5)

 We have always loved the wide range of online payment tools that every Square user can access.
-You are buying into Square’s whole integrated platform of business tools, which is superior to other payment companies.
+You are buying into Square’s integrated platform of business tools, which is superior to other payment companies.

 If Square’ own software is not enough, there are many integrations to connect the platform with tools like accounting software and inventory systems.